 A huge book of 2500 pages on thin paper which cost me GBP 5.00 from one of those discount 'excess stock' bookshops in the late 1990s.
 150 articles by at least as many authors which are arranged like chapters across a vast range of electronics topics.
-I don't know how much it was originally but I thought this was very good value.
-It is by the IEEE Press so I would expect it to be fairly reliable.
+I could not find the original price but I thought this was very good value.

 This really is everything you ever wanted to know about transmission lines with lots of examples.
-This edition is a bit old (1968), even before ISBN numbers so it has applications to things like telephone line loading coils which are quite rare now.
-Would you believe they are still selling this same edition on Amazon?
+This edition is a bit old (1968), even before ISBN numbers so it has applications to things like telephone line loading coils which are now a mature technology.
+Would you believe they are apparently still selling this same edition on Amazon?
 It now has ISBN 978-0070107472.

 Very detailed phase noise reference, a bit cluttered and some confusing/ambiguous symbols but better than jumping around without explaining anything.

-An excellent PLL book, often referenced from other PLL books and everything very well explained.
+An excellent classic PLL book, often referenced from other PLL books and everything very well explained.
+A little dated for today's PLL/synthesizer technologies.
 I don't usually comment on bindings but this one is particularly high quality.

 Unusual but a good reference in a conversational style.
 Actually published privately by the authors, so that must have been expensive as it has very good binding.
 Good on GSM system level but getting dated now like GSM itself.